nathanielwendt/Handshake/wiki/Message-API.md

 ------------
 ##[GET] /v1/message/{route_id}/{user_id}/{n}##

-Retrieves a message by id.
+Retrieves a list of messages as a back and forth between a route owner and single client

 #####Params#####
 `cursor` query cursor to resume querying position (id, optional)